Failure to write to Jpeg from Canon Ixus - digikam bug 214636

 Input data does not contain a valid image

-#1 Updated by Andreas Huggel almost 9 years ago
+#1 Updated by Andreas Huggel about 9 years ago

 - Category set to jpeg parser